Frequently asked questions

 Do you have file size limits?

-The file size limit is currently set to 500MB.
+The file size limit is currently set to 1GB.
 From our experience this will be sufficient for 99.9% of the registered works.
-If you would like to upload even larger files, then give us a ring and we'll adjust the file size settings for your copyright account.
+If you would like to upload even larger files, then please use a file splitter.

 Back to Top